-The Fund may invest in monetary and non monetary assets denominated in currencies other than its functional currency.
+The Fund may invest in monetary and non-monetary assets denominated in currencies other than its functional currency.
 Currency risk is the risk that the value of foreign investments will fluctuate due to changes in the foreign exchange rates of those currencies in relation to the Fund's functional currency.
-Other financial assets (including dividends and interest receivable and receivable for investments sold) and financial liabilities that are denominated in foreign currencies do not expose the Fund to significant currency risk.
-The Fund may enter into foreign exchange forward contracts or currency futures contracts for hedging purposes to reduce its foreign currency risk exposure.
+The Fund may enter into foreign exchange forward contracts, currency futures contracts and/or foreign option contracts for hedging purposes to reduce its foreign currency risk exposure.